n-raghu/ezETL/README.md

         }
 ```

-- ProcessPoolExecutor is again engaged to spin up processes, loop through the list `file_catalogue` and provide as arguments to function **zip_to_tbl** along the with the default arguments
+- ProcessPoolExecutor is again engaged to spin up new processes, loop through the list `file_catalogue` and provide as arguments to function **zip_to_tbl** along with the default arguments
 - Function **zip_to_tbl** is executed by each process spun by ProcessPoolExecutor to
     - Read JSON files of each table and create dict(Refer object `tbl_json` in below code) which has schema of version table
     - Use version table schema dict as argument to function **create_ins_tbl** to create instance/version table